caramelomartins/awesome-linters/README.md

 - [oclint](https://github.com/oclint/oclint) - Static source code analysis tool to improve quality and reduce defects for C, C++ and Objective-C. Written in C++.
 - [uncrustify](https://github.com/uncrustify/uncrustify) - Source code beautifier for C, C++, C#, ObjectiveC, D, Java, Pawn and VALA.

+### PHP
+- [phplint](https://www.npmjs.com/package/phplint) - A node wrapper around the native php linter that allows for parallel linting and integration with build systems like Grunt, Gulp and more.

 ### Polymer